Tom Kite was one of the most consistent performers in golf in the 1980s and into the 1990s, then a success on the Champions Tour.

 In the 1980s, few players matched Kite's consistency.
 Most of his 19 career victories came during that time period.
 He won the Vardon Trophy for low scoring average in 1981 and 1982; the money title in 1981 and 1989; and Player of the Year in 1989.

-His only major, the U.S. Open, came in brutal conditions at the 1992 U.S. Open.
+His only win in a major came in brutal conditions at the 1992 U.S. Open.

 Kite joined the Champions Tour in 2000, where he continued raking in the money.
 In 2001, the 52-year-old Kite finished fifth at the U.S. Open - the best finish by a senior in a major since Sam Snead placed third at the 1974 PGA.